IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

   title: 2.0 Developing your first application
 ---

-Before you can use the Python Application API, you must complete the following tasks:
+Before you can create your first Python application with the Python Application API and a local version of IBM Streams, you must complete the following setup tasks:

-1. Install IBM Streams Version 4.0.1 (or later) or IBM Streams Quick Start Edition Version 4.0.1 (or later):
+1. Install version 4.0.1 (or later) of IBM Streams or IBM Streams Quick Start Edition:

     * [IBM Streams Version 4.2.0 installation documentation](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.install.doc/doc/installstreams-container.html)